hamzamanzoor/yelp-connoisseur-scale/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3- validSplit: value must be in interval (0, 1) <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4- iterations: number of Epochs to train for <br />

 (optional) Step 3: if you need to train from an existing checkpoint, use Model/train_from_checkpoint.py.
 You'll have to set the path for the checkpoint file inside the source code.
-The file should be of type hdf5
+The file should be of type hdf5 <br />

+Step 4 : run Model/rescale_and_accuracy.py to calculate the rescaled ratings and the accuracies of the predicted ratings on the new scales.